MicrosoftDocs/security/security-docs/ransomware/human-operated-ransomware.md

 *Commodity ransomware attacks* are often automated.
 These cyber attacks can spread like a virus, infect devices through methods like email phishing and malware delivery, and require malware remediation.

-That means one ransomware prevention technique is to safeguard your email system with [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/) that protects against malware and phishing delivery.
+Therefore, you can safeguard your email system using [Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/) that protects against malware and phishing delivery.
 [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/) works alongside Defender for Office 365 to automatically detect and block suspicious activity on your devices, while [Microsoft Defender XDR](/microsoft-365/security/defender/) detects malware and phishing attempts *early*.

 ### Human-operated ransomware attacks